 Some long-term complications of Type 1 Diabetes that can develop over a span of 10 years are:

 GIOSTAR (Global Institute of Stem Cell Therapy and Research) is home to the top experts in the field of stem cell research, and provides scientific know-how to GIOSTAR-CHICAGO.
 GIOSTAR-CHICAGO is an independently run facility from GIOSTAR.
-Involved in the field of stem cell research for almost two decades in the U.S.A, GIOSTAR has provided treatments to thousands of patients using their advanced protocols outside of the United States.
-GIOSTAR believes in the potential of supplementing traditional treatments for type 1 diabetes (such as medication) with cellular rejuvenation therapy.
-Focusing solely on one particular form of treatment does not necessarily yield the desired results.
+Involved in the field of stem cell research for almost two decades in the U.S.A, GIOSTAR has provided therapy to thousands of patients using their advanced protocols outside of the United States.
+GIOSTAR believes in the potential of supplementing traditional therapy with cellular rejuvenation therapy.